mdx-js/eslint-mdx/README.md

    }
    ```

+## FAQ

+### Why I need to use `overrides`?

+This parser/plugin should only affects `.mdx` files, of course you manually config it on your own risk.

+## Rules

+### @rxts/mdx/no-jsx-html-comments

+HTML style comments in jsx block is invalid, this rule will help you to fix it by transforming it to JSX style comments.

+### @rxts/mdx/no-unused-expressions

+`MDX` can render `jsx` block automatically without exporting them, but `eslint` will report `no-unused-expressions` issue which could be unexpected, this rule is a replacement of it, so make sure that you've turned off the original `no-unused-expressions` rule.

 ## Limitation

-> This parser/plugin can only handle ES syntaxes for you, markdown related syntaxes will just be ignored, you can use [markdownlint](https://github.com/markdownlint/markdownlint) to lint that part.
+> This parser/plugin can only handle ES syntaxes for you, markdown related syntaxes will just be ignored, you can use [markdownlint] or [remake-lint] to lint that part.

+I have a very preliminary idea to integrate with [remake-lint].

 ## Changelog